-5. Balanced funds are those which invest in a combination of stocks and bonds.
-These funds typically have a conservative mix of close to 60% in stores and the remaining precutting in bonds.
+5. Balanced funds invest in a combination of stocks and bonds.
+These funds typically have a conservative mix of close to 60% in stores and the remaining in bonds.
 Balanced funds are a combination of growth and income funds.
 They provide current income and more growth later.
 Such mutual funds have low to moderate stability.
 Further striking an even keel, they promise reasonable returns though the investor does experience some risk.

 Open or Close: The Many Options

 A close-ended fund has outstanding fixed shares that operate for a fixed duration of around a decade.
 Investors can only open such funds for a limited time and can trade them on the stock exchange within a specified redemption period.
 Open-ended funds are there for subscriptions throughout the year.
 Unlike close-ended funds, these are not listed on the stock exchange.
 These are open-end funds because investors have the flexibility to purchase or sell their investment at any point in time.

 Opening a World of Possibilities: Different Open-Ended Funds